-During pregnancy, the fetus is surrounded by amniotic fluid, a substance that is similar to water.
-Amniotic fluid contains fetal cells that are normally shed during growth, and other substances, such as alpha-fetoprotein (AFP).
-These substances provide important information about fetal health before birth.
+During pregnancy, the fetus is surrounded by amniotic fluid, a substance similar to water that contains fetal cells which are shed during development.
+These cells can be used to provide genetic and other important information about the health of the fetus before birth.

 What is amniocentesis?